Employee Management

 PDF and Document Auto-Extraction

-When you upload the first PDF or DOCX file during the Skills and Documents step, the system automatically extracts text from the document and uses AI to populate profile fields.
+When you upload the first PDF or DOCX file during the Skills and Documents step, Belvak can use AI to populate profile fields.
 This is especially useful when onboarding new team members from their resumes or CVs.

 The following fields are auto-filled when extraction succeeds:

-After you upload the file, an "Extracting Data from PDF..." loading indicator appears while the system processes the document.
+After you upload the file, an extraction loading message appears while the document is processed.
 Once complete, a success or error notification is shown and the form fields update automatically with the extracted values.
-This extraction only triggers on the first document upload; subsequent uploads to the same record do not re-run extraction.
+This extraction only runs for the first supported document in the form.

 Extraction works best with well-structured, text-based PDF and DOCX files.
 Scanned images or heavily formatted documents may produce incomplete results.
+Drag-and-drop uploads on an existing employee detail drawer attach files only and do not re-run profile extraction.
 The same auto-extraction feature is available when uploading CVs for job seekers in the recruitment module.

 Note: Always review the auto-filled values before submitting the form.
 AI extraction may need minor corrections, particularly for names with unusual formatting or phone numbers with non-standard layouts.